-- Store flammable products properly.
-Many household cleaners and cosmetic products like shaving cream and hair spray are flammable.
-Keep flammable products away from heat, including exposure to sunlight.
+Whether it’s the grill or the summer sun, keep flammable products away from heat.
 Designate a cool, dark cupboard for flammable products and make sure all family members know where they go.